 - 1 clove minced garlic

-- 1 TBS chopped fresh dill (or more or less to your liking)
+- 1 TBSP chopped fresh dill (or more or less to your liking)

 - fresh ground black pepper, to taste